 Most families move from one house to another at least once throughout their lives.
 It is generally a stressful time for everyone - including the dog.
 Dogs sense change is coming and will react in whatever ways come naturally, either becoming extremely clingy, having accidents, or acting out.

-We are currently planning a move across the country with five kids and our amazing 2-year-old vizsla pup.
-The move was sprung on us suddenly, and we are in the middle of selling our current house, finding a new house, and planning a 3-day drive.
+We just moved with five kids and our amazing 4-year-old vizsla pup.
+The move was hard on us and including leaving our pup with family while we lived in a hotel for a few weeks until our new house was ready.
 As you can imagine, everyone is feeling a bit anxious right now - including our dog.
 She is glued to my side and has even snuck into our bed the last few nights.
-She knows something big is happening.
+She knows something big just happened.

-Before everything avalanches on me, I decided to make myself a checklist to ensure I didn’t forget anything when it came to our precious pup.
-So if you are about to embark on a big move too, go ahead and steal this list to simplify your life!
+Before we left, I decided to make myself a checklist to ensure I didn’t forget anything when it came to our precious pup.
+So if you are about to embark on a big move, go ahead and steal this list to simplify your life!